Nomad-Media/samples-js/media-manager/Readme.md

 ## Update Series

-To update a series, select the series you want to update.
-Then enter the information you want to update in the fields below.
+To update a series, click on the name of the series you want to update.
+Then enter the information you want to update in the dialog box.
 Then click the `Update` button.

 ![](images/update-series.png)